mvp/uhubctl/README.md

 * Redhat: `sudo yum install libusb1-devel`
 * MacOSX: `brew install libusb`, or `sudo port install libusb-devel`
 * FreeBSD: libusb is included by default
+* NetBSD: `sudo pkgin install libusb1 gmake pkg-config`
 * Windows: TBD?

 To compile, simply run `make` - this will generate `uhubctl` binary.
-Note that on some OS (e.g. FreeBSD) you may need to use `gmake` to build.
+Note that on some OS (e.g. FreeBSD/NetBSD) you need to use `gmake` instead to build.

 Also, for Mac OS X you can install `uhubctl` with Homebrew custom tap: